publicocean0/bindep/README.md

 Copyright (c) 2015 Lorenzetto Cristian.
 Licensed under the MIT license.

 ## To do
 Not all features implemented are tested so much.
-I will test them in the time using them in the real projects.
+I will test them in the time using them in the real projects.Anyway i used the basic features in many projects for long time.